Configure Oracle Transparent Data Encryption (TDE)

 Conclusion

-The benefit of Oracle Transparent Data Encryption (TDE) is great, starting with the protection of sensitive data.
-This encryption protects information and ensures that information is secure.
-In addition, TDE has several key benefits, including compliance with security-related regulations.
-It can be implemented easily and with no impact on existing applications.
+The benefits of Oracle Transparent Data Encryption (TDE) are significant, starting with the protection of sensitive data.
+This encryption protects information and ensures that it remains secure.
+In addition, TDE offers several key benefits, including compliance with security-related regulations.
+It can be easily applied without impacting existing applications.

 It is important to note that once TDE is implemented, it cannot be disabled.